adoptium/aqa-tests/external/jacoco/README.md

-Running External tests locally
+Running External Jacoco tests locally
  To run any AQA tests locally, you follow the same pattern:

- Ensure your test machine is set up with test prereqs.
+ Ensure your test machine is set up with [test prereqs](https://github.com/AdoptOpenJDK/openjdk-tests/blob/master/doc/Prerequisites.md).
 For external tests, you do need Docker installed.

 1. Download/unpack the SDK that you want to test to your test machine